kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 ![The ratio of the circumference to the diameter of _any_ circle is $\pi$.]({attach}images/C-over-d.svg){#fig:pi-circle width=70% .modal-target}

 [@fig:pi-circle] shows the relationships in [@eq:pi-Cd; @eq:two-pi-r] pictorially.
 The circumference of a circle is about 6.28 times its radius.
-Why this should be so is a secret of Nature, a mystery of the [spacetime](https://www.nature.com/articles/d41586-018-05095-z) [@musser2018] we inhabit.^[This article is well worth reading; it will help enlarge your idea of what space is.]
+Why this should be so is a secret of Nature, a [conundrum](https://www.thefreedictionary.com/conundrum)  of the [spacetime](https://www.nature.com/articles/d41586-018-05095-z) [@musser2018] we inhabit.^[This article is well worth reading; it will help enlarge your idea of what space is.]

 A wonderfully revealing story lies behind this mysterious relationship---between the circumference of a circle and its diameter---and it is due to the [labours](https://www.collinsdictionary.com/dictionary/english/labours) of one man, in the days when calculators could not be dreamed of, and when neither the decimal system of numbers, nor trigonometry were known.
 It is the story of Archimedes and his estimate of $\pi$.